zafargilani/uc/README.md

 # User Classification

-A library that classifies social media entities of Pakistan into any of the four main political entities per feature-set (Hashtags, URLs, Friends, Tweets).
+A library that classifies social media entities of Pakistan into any of the four main political entities per feature-set (Hashtags, Links, Friends, Tweets).
 The strength or accuracy of the classification is indicated by confidence levels in percentage.

 ## Installation